-Update: Rep. David Valadao won reelection and Jasmeet Bains won her state Assembly race.
+Update: Rep. David Valadao won reelection, as did state Sen. Melissa Hurtado, and Jasmeet Bains won her state Assembly race.

 On an already-hot Saturday morning in east Bakersfield, state Assembly candidate Leticia Perez stands at the front of the electrical workers’ local union hall, working a crowd of fellow Democrats ready to knock on doors and talk to voters.

 But the thrust of Perez’s message has bipartisan appeal.
 Bakersfield is not like the rest of California: “Many people outside this community think they know us.
 They don’t.”